ghtalpo/labwc_config/README.md

 # labwc_config
-custom labwc and other stuff configs for arch os
+custom labwc and other stuffs configs for arch os
 ## how to run
 * backup.sh